feilipu/NASCOM_BASIC_4.7/README.md

 ## Workflow Notes

-Note that your arbitrary program and the `USR(x)` jump will remain in place through a YAZ180 Cold or Warm RESET, provided you avoid using RAM that Basic initialises.
+Note that your arbitrary program and the `USR(x)` jump address setting will remain in place through a YAZ180 Cold or Warm RESET, provided you avoid using RAM that Basic initialises.
 Also, you can reload your assembly program to the same location through multiple Warm and HexLoadr RESETs, without reprogramming the `USR(x)` jump.

 Any Basic programs loaded will also remain in place during a Warm or HexLoadr RESET.